kamarsh1/connect-four/README.md

 To run the tests for this game:
 * You will need RSpec installed.
 Install by typing `gem install rspec` in the terminal.
-* From within the connect-four directory, type `rspec spec/game_spec.rb` in the terminal.
+* From within the connect-four directory, type `rake spec` in the terminal.